 And once you decide what to measure, you can decide how often to measure your benchmarks.
 You can gather data by day, by post, or by follower.
 Gathering data by day would be taking whatever metric you’re measuring (clicks, comments, links, sales, etc) and comparing the totals day by day.
 You would compare Tuesday’s data to Wednesday’s data, for example, and measure your progress that way.
 To measure your benchmarks by post, you look at the data based on each post you make.
 This is better for benchmark metrics and goals that measure the impact and overall reach of your content.

-Measuring benchmark data by follower is a great way to see just how far your reach is.
+Measuring benchmark data by followers is a great way to see just how far your reach is.
 To find this data, divide your stat (links, clicks, comments, etc) by the number of followers you have.
 This will give you a good indication of how many people are seeing and engaging in your posts, and what your overall engagement rate is.

 There are many different ways you can measure your benchmarks, depending on your social media platform and specific goals.
 There are plenty of options to gather data that can be used to see if you’re hitting your benchmarks.